Freedom and independence as a digital nomad?

 1. Software developers and programmers

-The range of vacancies for IoT developers in Germany has increased rapidly in recent years.
-Programmers and developers usually work on projects for which they do not have to be present in any office.
-As a 100% home office employee, you can pack your laptop and travel.
-Many also choose to work as a freelancer for different customers.
-Skype and e-mail are available for meetings and consultations, so continents and time zones can be bridged without any problems.
+The number of positions for IoT developers in Germany has increased rapidly in recent years.
+Programmers and developers usually work on projects that don't require them to be in an office.
+As an employee with 100% home office, you can pack your laptop and go traveling.
+Many also choose to work as freelancers for different clients.
+Skype and e-mail are available for meetings and consultations, making it easy to bridge continents and time zones.

 2. Data analysts